Darkyenus/wemi/docs/UPDATE_PROTOCOLS.md

 2. Update changes in
     - [Changelog](../CHANGES.md)
     - [IDEA plugin changelog](../ide-plugins/WemiForIntelliJ/resources/META-INF/plugin.xml)
+3. Update wemi used by Wemi, update build script
-3. Create and push git commit
+4. Create and push commit named "Version 0.0" + version tag "v0.0"
-4. Create github release, with binary builds of IDEA plugin and wemi itself
+5. Create github release, with binary builds of IDEA plugin and wemi itself
 	1. ./wemi assembly
 	2. WemiForIntelliJ jar (must be done second so that it can bundle wemi binary through symlink)
-5. Create commit that changes versions to <NEXT_VERSION>-SNAPSHOT
+6. Create commit that changes versions to <NEXT_VERSION>-SNAPSHOT
-6. Update wemi used by Wemi, update build script, if needed, commit and push

 # New Kotlin Version
 1. Add it to [CompilerProjects in build script](../build/build.kt)